openplans/hatch/README.md

 1. Log in to the AWS Management Console at [http://aws.amazon.com/](aws.amazon.com) (My Account/Console)
 2. Select S3 from "Storage and Content Delivery"
-3. Create a bucket named *your-app*-media
+3. Create a bucket named *your-app*-media.
+Use only lower case for your bucket name.
 4. Get your security credentials, currently found in a menu under your name in the header.
 You'll need:
   * `AWS_ACCESS_KEY_ID`
   * `AWS_SECRET_ACCESS_KEY`